AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 {sample}BCT\_HeatMapChart\_03{sample}

+HeatMap is a kind of charts that usually contains quite a few points in dataSet.
+That is why heatMaps has special **.labelsDisplayMode()** method for managing labels appearance on the chart plot.
+There are three possible parameters for displaying labels:

 ### Tooltips

 In this section we will explain how to tune pie tooltip.
 Method {api:anychart.charts.HeatMap#tooltip}**.tooltip()**{api} controls tooltip of the heatMap.